Walrus: everything you need to know about WAL

 Security through staking

 WAL can be delegated to storage nodes.
-The amount of stake affects which nodes are assigned data and how many rewards they earn.
-Poorly performing nodes may (in the future) be subject to slashing, whereby a portion of their stake is withheld.
+The amount of stake determines which nodes are assigned data and how many rewards they earn.
+Poorly performing nodes may (in the future) face slashing, where a portion of their stake is forfeited.

 Governance of network parameters